Mathematical formulation of the Standard Model: Quantum field theory

 That these are quantum rather than classical fields has the mathematical consequence that they are operator-valued.
 In particular, values of the fields generally do not commute.
 As operators, they act upon a quantum state (ket vector).

 Alternative presentations of the fields

 As is common in quantum theory, there is more than one way to look at things.
-At first the basic fields given above may not seem to correspond well with the "fundamental particles" in the chart above, but there are several alternative presentations which, in particular contexts, may be more appropriate than those that are given above.
+At first the basic fields given above may not seem to correspond well with the "fundamental particles" in the chart above, but there are several alternative presentations that, in particular contexts, may be more appropriate than those that are given above.